Daniel-Halls/NFACT/README.md

 NFACT config will attempt to given a directory work out and write to a file all the subjects in that file.
 Though nfact will try and filter out folders that aren't subjects, it isn't perfect so please check the subject list.

+*This is a repo merging NFacT (Shaun Warrington, Ellie Thompson, and Stamatios Sotiropoulos) and ptx_decomp (Saad Jbabdi and Rogier Mars).*